In order to ride a wave, one does not need to be Kelly Slater, because even the least coordinated folks can enjoy a good offshore set.

 The right gear certainly helps.
 In California, that means the proper wet suit for extended stays in the water.
 In the warm currents across the Pacific in Hawaii, that might mean moisture-wicking, sun-repelling surf ware, or a solid longboard.
 “My dad always told me to never look like a tourist,” she adds.
-But fashion usually falls secondary to mindset.
+Meanwhile, fashion usually falls secondary to mindset.

 “In my opinion, the most important thing it is to be a very strong swimmer and love the ocean,” Dahlin says.
 “And don’t be ashamed of riding a foamie because when you hit someone with your board, it won’t hurt!”

-Here are a few other tips for getting up on a board, whether it’s your first time or it’s just plain been awhile:
+Here are a few other tips for getting up on a board, whether it’s your first time or it’s just plain been a while:

-As you’re sure to find out, surfing requires a lot of patience.
+Surfing requires a lot of patience.
 By default, the sport demands stamina and a certain brand of fitness.
 If you’re going out as an amateur or even intermediate wave rider, some prep work will only help your chances.
 You’ll be able to stay in the water longer and pop up when you need to.

 Surfing is a full-body activity with acute demands on your shoulders and a call for balance.
 Swimming is a fantastic way to tune your body up beforehand, getting you all the more acquainted with water while waking up some of those muscles you may not use as much.
 For balance, try single-legged squats and some time on a hemisphere ball.
-Even a few minutes while you’re listening to music or bingeing some Netflix will help.
+Even a few minutes, while you’re listening to music or bingeing Netflix shows, will help.